William Slim, 1st Viscount Slim: East African Campaign

 On the outbreak of the Second World War, Slim was given command of the 10th Indian Infantry Brigade of the 5th Indian Infantry Division and was sent to Sudan.
 He took part in the East African campaign to liberate Ethiopia from the Italians.
-Slim was wounded again during the fighting in Eritrea.
-On 21 January 1941, Slim was hit when his position was strafed during the advance on Agordat.
+Slim was wounded again in Eritrea.
+On 21 January 1941, he was hit when his vehicle was strafed by Fiat CR.42 fighters during the advance on Agordat.

 Middle East

 Recovering from his wounds but still unfit for active service, Slim was temporarily employed on the General Staff at GHQ in Delhi.
 He was involved in the planning for potential operations in Iraq where trouble was expected.
 By early May 1941 Slim had been appointed Brigadier General Staff (chief staff officer) to Edward Quinan the commander designate for operations in Iraq, arriving in Basra on 7 May.
-Not long afterwards, Major-General Fraser, commanding Indian 10th Infantry Division, fell ill and was relieved of his command, and Slim was promoted to take his place on 15 May 1941 with the acting rank of major-general.
-He led the Indian 10th Infantry Division as part of Iraqforce during the Anglo-Iraqi War, the Syria-Lebanon Campaign (where the division advanced up the river Euphrates to capture Deir ez-Zor), and the invasion of Persia.
+Not long afterwards, Major-General Fraser, commanding the 10th Indian Infantry Division, fell ill and was relieved of his command, and Slim was promoted to take his place on 15 May 1941 with the acting rank of major-general.

+He led the Indian 10th Infantry Division as part of Iraqforce during the Anglo-Iraqi War, the Syria–Lebanon campaign (where the division advanced up the river Euphrates to capture Deir ez-Zor), and the invasion of Persia.
 He was twice mentioned in despatches during 1941.